Manga Taishō

 The voting system, also based on that of the Japan Booksellers' Award, is divided into two rounds.
 In the first round, each committee member nominates five titles, and the top ten titles are shortlisted for the prize.
 In the event of a tie, both titles are nominated and the shortlist is lengthened; the largest shortlist was in 2012, with fifteen nominees.
 The second round is a ranked vote, where each member reads each nominated work at their own expense, and selects their top three choices in order of preference.
 Points are assigned based on rank (three points for first preference, two for second, one for third), the rankings are aggregated, and the title with the most points wins.
 Winning titles cannot be re-nominated in subsequent years.
 The Manga Taishō does not award a cash prize, though winning titles are promoted heavily in bookstores across Japan; the prize is thus recognized as being a significant sales driver for manga, and winning titles are frequently adapted into anime or television dramas.

-The inaugural Manga Taishō was awarded on March 28, 2008, to Gaku: Minna no Yama by Shinichi Ishizuka, and in 2025 to Alice, Doko Made mo by Kiko Urino.
-Since its inception, the Manga Taishō has been awarded annually, with eighteen winners as of 2025.
+The inaugural Manga Taishō was awarded on March 28, 2008, to Gaku: Minna no Yama by Shinichi Ishizuka, and in 2026 to Hon Nara Uru Hodo by Ao Kojima.
+Since its inception, the Manga Taishō has been awarded annually, with nineteen winners as of 2026.
 Akiko Higashimura and Yama Wayama are the most-nominated authors, with seven nominations each including Higashimura's win for Blank Canvas: My So-Called Artist's Journey in 2015.
-Chihayafuru by Yuki Suetsugu, Draw This, Then Die! by Minoru Toyoda, and Alice, Doko Made mo are the highest-scoring series in the prize's history, winning the Manga Taishō with 102 points in 2009, 2023 and 2025 respectively; 2023's runner-up, Akane-banashi by Yūki Suenaga and Takamasa Moue, is the highest-scoring series in the prize's history to not win the Manga Taishō, with 100 points.
+The highest-scoring series in the prize's history is a three-way tie between Chihayafuru by Yuki Suetsugu, Draw This, Then Die! by Minoru Toyoda, and Alice, Doko Made mo by Kiko Urino, each winning the Manga Taishō with 102 points in 2009, 2023 and 2025 respectively; 2023's runner-up, Akane-banashi by Yūki Suenaga and Takamasa Moue, is the highest-scoring series in the prize's history to not win the Manga Taishō, with 100 points.
 The most-nominated series are Delicious in Dungeon by Ryoko Kui and Onna no Sono no Hoshi by Yama Wayama, each with four.
 No author has won the award multiple times.